luke-venk/mjolnir/analysis/py_capture/README.md

-Capture diagnostic frame output from LUCID cameras using Aravis and Python.
+Capture diagnostic frame output from LUCID cameras using Python and Aravis.

-`capture_aravis.py` is a small acquisition and debugging tool for LUCID cameras.
+`capture_aravis.py` is a small acquisition and debugging tool for our cameras.
 It opens a selected camera, receives frames through Aravis, validates them, and optionally writes per-frame output to disk.

 It is designed primarily for: